 2. The smoothing hot brush for dry hair

 The second option is a hot brush straightener or smoother, which looks like a paddle brush but the bristles are attached to a ceramic plate.
-It works similarly to a hair straightener without the clamping.
-For use on dry hair, it doesn’t give the poker straight finish that straighteners do, but it's a great smoother and does take a lot less time then meticulously ironing hair out.
+It works similarly to a hair straightener without clamping.
+For use on dry hair, it doesn’t give the poker straight finish that straighteners do, but it's a great smoother and does take a lot less time than meticulously ironing hair out.